znegva/gurzr/README.md

 ### Subtitle

-You can define a markdown `subtitles`-field in your ContentType, this subtitle will be rendered centered right below the title, above date and taxonomies (if they are published, see above).
+You can define a markdown `subtitle`-field in your ContentType, this subtitle will be rendered centered right below the title, above date and taxonomies (if they are published, see above).